 aspects of the country.
 These can also be purchased.
 The Windhoek Public Library offers special lending facilities for visitors.

 The Warehouse in the historical Old Breweries Building is an avant-garde theatre that presents plays and live music, including jazz. blues and cabaret.
 Performances by the Windhoek Symphony Orchestra, as well as ballet, opera and theatre, also from South Africa, are staged by the National Theatre of Namibia at the NTN theatre in Robert Mugabe Avenue.

 The NTN collaborates closely with the Franco-Namibian Cultural Centre, which imports internationally acclaimed theatrical productions from other African countries, Europe and the island of Reunion.
-The College for the Arts and the Performing Arts Department of the University of Namibia (UNAM) present programs ranging from music recitals to art, drama, ballet and experimental theater.
+The College for the Arts and the Performing Arts Department of the University of Namibia (UNAM) present programmes ranging from music recitals to art, drama, ballet and experimental theatre.

 Windhoek has numerous bars and several nightspots where music is played until all hours of the morning.
 For film enthusiasts, the Ster Kinekor complex at Maerua Park has five small auditoriums.
 Also at Maerua Park is an entertainment centre for children, video outlet, several restaurants and Virgin Active, with its squash courts, fully equipped gymnasium and heated indoor swimming pool.